 We’ve implemented ‘lights-out production’ – 24/7 manufacturing with minimal operator intervention.
 This requires a level of automation and precision that only AI can deliver.
 The fact that we no longer need operators to carry out routine work has resulted in an almost doubling of labour productivity, freeing up the team’s time to spend on more value-adding activities.

-The site uses 100% green electricity generated on-site from wind, water and biomass, in addition to solar and geothermal energy from the industrial park where it’s located.
-This is controlled by a smart management system which enables us to identify opportunities to make real-time tweaks and ongoing improvements.
-This has reduced our electricity consumption by 32% and carbon emissions by 17%.
+The site generates renewable electricity on site from solar and wind.
+Energy use on site is controlled by a smart management system which enables us to identify opportunities to make real-time tweaks and ongoing improvements.
+This has contributed to a reduction of our electricity consumption by 32% and carbon emissions by 17%.

 Indaiatuba: speed, quality and optimisation